 Energy that comes from natural resources such as sunlight, wind, rain, tides and geothermal heat, and is not derived from fossil or nuclear fuel.
 Renewable energy does not directly produce greenhouse gases which are linked to climate change.

-The Responsible Business Committee champions and challenges Old Mutual's approach to Responsible Business.
+The Responsible Business Forum champions and challenges Old Mutual's approach to Responsible Business.
 It provides a robust system to manage and discuss responsible business risks.

 Responsible Business Policy

 Sets out the approach principles and mandatory minimum standards for the management of Responsible Business.

 The incorporation of environmental, social and governance factors into investment and ownership decision-making processes.

 Our Responsible Investment Standard is an agreed aspirational standard for RI practices across Old Mutual.
 To read the standard, visit www.oldmutual.com/rb/responsibleinvestment

 Responsible Investment Committee

 The Responsible Investment Committee is responsible for formalising Old Mutual's approach to Responsible Investment.
 Each member of the Committee is responsible for driving the implementation of Responsible Investment in their respective business.